Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

 On the other hand, our adiabat at high pressures is apparently closer to the MH13 prediction, as shown by the blue line in \Fig{fig:saburo}.
 Note that the MH13 EOS is derived directly from \emph{ab initio} MD simulations of a hydrogen-helium mixture and does not rely on the linear mixing approximation.
 Overall, we show that, at the DFT-PBE level of theory, the long-standing discrepancy between the Jupiter models of REOS3 and MH13 primarily stems from a problematic TI calculation of the REOS3 entropy that is not everywhere thermodynamically consistent.
 However, according to our earlier benchmark using flow matching, this definitely does \emph{not} imply that TI is inherently inferior to the CCI approach for a finite number of simulation points, as speculated in Ref.~\cite{Militzer_2013}.
 Another observation from \Fig{fig:saburo} is that the MH13 adiabat~\cite{Militzer_2013} was derived only for the \emph{ab initio} region at high pressures.
 In fact, Ref.~\cite{Militzer_2013} did not really attempt a thermodynamic consistent interpolation with other regions to construct a complete EOS, which, however, is definitely needed for a thorough study of planetary models.

-\textit{Summary and outlook.} In this Letter, we closely examine the entropy calculation of dense hydrogen by benchmarking TI with an independent flow matching method.
-Based on this, we then construct a new hydrogen EOS that is both accurate and thermodynamically consistent over several orders of magnitude of pressure, which is crucial for reliable and conclusive planetary model predictions.
-Notably, the interpolation quality at the boundaries serves as a highly sensitive and stringent test for the accuracy of the theories on both sides~\cite{SM}.
-Indeed, the new approach has allowed us to identify and correct a significant discrepancy in SCvH relative to experimental data at low pressures, which is fairly surprising and remarkable given the chemical model's long history of nearly 30 years.
+\textit{Summary and outlook.} In this Letter, we closely examine the entropy calculation of dense hydrogen in the \emph{ab initio} region by benchmarking TI with an independent flow matching method.
+Building on this, we then construct a new hydrogen EOS that is both accurate and thermodynamically consistent over several orders of magnitude of pressure (roughly 1bar $\sim$ 700GPa).
+Remarkably, the interpolation quality at the boundaries serves as a highly sensitive and stringent ``detector" for the accuracy of the theories on both sides~\cite{SM}.
+Such a ``self-correcting” mechanism of the new protocol is exactly what we need to ensure steady convergence toward a truly reliable and conclusive hydrogen EOS for planetary modeling.

 We conclusively address the long-standing issue of entropy disagreements among various popular EOSs used in planetary modeling~\cite{Chabrier_2019, Militzer_2013, Becker_2014}, all of which are derived from the same DFT-PBE level of electronic structure theory.
 To further improve the hydrogen EOS and potentially reconcile models with observational data~\cite{Debras_2019}, one can upgrade the description of electronic correlation from DFT-PBE to a higher-level theory~\cite{doi:10.1073/pnas.1603853113, PhysRevLett.120.025701, 10.1063/5.0005037, PhysRevLett.131.126501}.
 We also note that as a generic tool, flow matching can also be used to study other rich phases of hydrogen~\cite{doi:10.1073/pnas.1007309107, PhysRevLett.130.076102} or other interesting condensed matter systems~\cite{Chang2024, Wang2023}, where accurate calculation of free energy plays a significant role.